The Duke Of Sussex Arrived In Style To Meet New Marine Recruits

 — Kensington Palace (@KensingtonRoyal) September 13, 2018

-Harry, along with his brother Prince William and sister-in-law Catherine, Duchess of Cambridge, is also a keen promoter of mental health, and took the opportunity on the base to learn more about the other services available to recruits in the marines.
+Harry, along with his brother Prince William and sister-in-law Catherine, Duchess of Cambridge, is also a keen promoter of mental health and took the opportunity on the base to learn more about the other services available to recruits in the marines.
 These other services include a rehabilitation center and a family chat group called “Who Let The Dads Out.”

 The duke also met with veterans who were seriously injured on active duty, but have turned their tragedy into something positive by turning to racing to help them recover from their injuries.
 The Invictus Games Racing Team were on site to show Harry their specially adapted racing cars.